-(35) The capital charges for credit risk is calculated by multiplying each asset type, classified by its ratings with a specific risk factor.
-It consists of the risk charges for debtor default risk and reinsurer default risk
+(38) The Capital charge for counterparty default risk is calculated by multiplying each asset type, classified by its rating, with a specific risk factor.

-Total credit risk charge (RBC_C) = \sum (Admissible Assetsi× Rfi) + \sum (Reinsurance Exposurei× Rfi) where
+Total counterparty default risk charge (RBCc)

-- 'i' refers to the different exposures to counterparties in the respective funds and Rfi refers risk factor for different types of assets on their ratings. - 'Admissible Assets' refers to the assets qualified as admissible in accordance with the Investment Directive. - Reinsurance exposure involves both reinsurance assets and recoverable from reinsurers. - (36) Insurers shall use the latest rating of the asset or of sufficiently similar assets of the same issuer accorded by either a recognized rating agency in Nepal or by an internationally recognized rating agency.
-The following five clusters and ratings shall be applied to assess and manage the counterparty default risk.
+- = \sum (Bank Balances_i× Rf_i) + \sum (Other assets Assets_i× Rf_i) + \sum (Reinsurance Exposure_i× Rf_i) where - 'i' refers to the different exposures to counterparties in the respective assets and Rfi refers risk factor for different types of assets on their ratings. - Reinsurance exposure involves both reinsurance assets and recoverable from reinsurers. - (39) Insurers shall use the latest rating of the asset or of sufficiently similar assets of the same counterpart accorded by either a recognized rating agency in Nepal or by an internationally recognized rating agency.
+The following five clusters and ratings shall be applied to assess and manage the counterparty default risk and market risk.